sandpapersoftware/watermillsqlite/README.md

 // ... follow guides on <https://watermill.io>
 ```

-## Development: Alpha Version
+## Development Roadmap

 SQLite3 does not support querying `FOR UPDATE`, which is used for row locking when subscribers in the same consumer group read an event batch in official Watermill SQL PubSub implementations.

-Current architectural decision is to lock a consumer group offset using `unixepoch()+graceTimeout` time stamp.
-While one consumed message is processing per group, the offset lock time is extended by `graceTimeout` periodically by `time.Ticker`.
+Current architectural decision is to lock a consumer group offset using `unixepoch()+lockTimeout` time stamp.
+While one consumed message is processing per group, the offset lock time is extended by `lockTimeout` periodically by `time.Ticker`.
 If the subscriber is unable to finish the consumer group batch, other subscribers will take over the lock as soon as the grace period runs out.
+A time field solution may appear primitive, but databases use a network timeout to terminate transactions when disconnecting.
+Its presence is concealed because the logic resides in a lower stack level.

 - [ ] ModernC version repeated tests flake out usually when running with -count=5, but for a single run they pass.
+- [ ] Add lock timeout option.
 - [ ] Add clean up routines for removing old messages from topics.
     - [ ] wmsqlitemodernc.CleanUpTopics
     - [ ] wmsqlitezombiezen.CleanUpTopics